-For 2015, the American Cancer Society estimates that there will be around 74,000 new cases diagnosed and 16,000 deaths from bladder cancer.
+In 2018, the American Cancer Society expects that there will be around 81,190 new cases and 17,240 deaths from bladder cancer.
 Of these, 72% will be men.

 - Smokers are around three times more likely to develop bladder cancer than non-smokers.

-What is bladder cancer?2,5,6
+What is bladder cancer?

-TCCs are classified as invasive and non-invasive, depending on whether they remain in the epithelium (lining) of the bladder, or have spread deeper into the lamina propria or muscle layer.
+TCCs can be invasive or non-invasive, depending on whether they remain in the lining of the bladder, known as the epithelium, or if they have spread deeper into the lamina propria or muscle layer.